-This analysis was conducted at the total count level (over all species) for individual species – but the data are likely to very sparse and not useful.
+This analysis was conducted at the total count level (over all species) and also for individual species – but the data are likely to very sparse and not useful for individual species.
 One potential problem is that in some cases, species information is only recorded at the Genus or higher level.
 In these case, this data will have to discarded when the analysis is done at the species level, but then you are making an implicit assumption that recording at the Genus level happens at random and is unrelated to the response.
-If this assumption is violated (e.g. perhaps when there are larger number of , it is too difficult to record at the individual species level) then this is not occurring at random and some effort must be made to “split” the genus level information among the species.
+If this assumption is violated (e.g. perhaps when there are larger number of amphibians, it is too difficult to record at the individual species level) then this is not occurring at random and some effort must be made to “split” the genus level information among the species.

 In theory, the actual number of eggs in each egg mass could also be used rather simply the number of egg masses.
 I did not do this analysis because (a) it makes little sense to average the size of the egg mass over the different species and (b) the number of eggs in the egg mass may not represent the total number laid because of unknown amounts of predation.